armytag/langs/qathebo/texts/LCC11_Qathebo.md

 <p class="freetranslation">"I hit the bird and its nest with the stone."</p>
 </div>

+#### Noun Incorporation

+Sometimes the direct object of a transitive verb will be incorporated into the verb as a prefix.
+There are multiple ways for this to happen, but the most common type of incorporation involves the direct object becoming backgrounded or generalized.
+When this happens, the transitive verb becomes intransitive and loses its direct-object agreement marking.

 ### Copulae

 There are several verbs in Qʼathebʼo that perform the function of English "be" in linking a subject to another noun phrase reflecting a property, states, location, equivalence, exists, or some other aspect of the subject.
 These various types of noun phrases are differentiated in Qʼathebʼo by different verbs, though they all take the form of a body part incorporated into the verb *bʼa* roughly meaning "idly move".
 When using these copula verbs, the compliment noun phrase typically appears in the Essive or Locative case.